 - Electrical equipment operation means that some parts accessible on the outside of the device can be under high voltage.
 Therefore all parts under voltage must be covered during operation!
-This basically applies to all models. - The DC terminal is isolated from the AC input and not connected to ground internally.
+This basically applies to all models, except for the 60 V model according to SELV. - The DC terminal is isolated from the AC input and not connected to ground internally.
 Hence there can be dangerous potential between the DC poles and PE, for instance caused by a connected external source application.
-Due to charged capacitors this could even be true if the DC input or the device are already switched off. - Air-cooled models: Do not insert any object, particularly metallic, through the ventilation slots! - For every reconfiguration on the AC or DC terminals, specifically those which can have a dangerous voltage potential, the device must be cut completely from the AC supply (main switch on the distant end of the AC cable); it doesn't suffice to only use the power switch on the front - Always follow 5 safety rules when working with electric devices: - Disconnect completely - Secure against reconnection - · Verify that the system is dead - Carry out earthing and short-circuiting - · Provide protection from adjacent live parts - Avoid any use of liquids near the equipment.
+Due to charged capacitors this could even be true if the DC output or the device are already switched off.

+- Air-cooled models: do not insert any object, particularly metallic, through the ventilator slots! - For every reconfiguration on the AC or DC terminals, specifically those which can have a dangerous voltage potential, the device must be cut completely from the AC supply (main switch on the distant end of the AC cable); it doesn't suffice to only use the power switch on the front - Always follow 5 safety rules when working with electric devices: - · Disconnect completely - · Secure against reconnection - · Verify that the system is dead - · Carry out earthing and short-circuiting - Provide protection from adjacent live parts

+- Avoid any use of liquids near the equipment.
 Protect the device from wet, damp and condensation. - Do not connect external power sources with reversed polarity to the DC terminal!
-The equipment will be damaged, even when completely powered off. - Never connect external power sources to the DC terminal that can generate a higher voltage than the rated voltage of the device! - Never insert a network cable which is connected to other Ethernet or its components into the master-slave sockets on the rear side of the device! - The equipment must only be used as intended - The equipment is only approved for use within the connection limits stated on the product label. - ESD regulations must be applied when plugging interface cards or modules into the relative slot - Interface cards or modules may only be attached or removed after the device is switched off.
-It's not necessary to open the device. - Always configure the various protecting features against overcurrent, overvoltage etc. for sensitive sources to what the target application requires! - Always make sure that the energy recovery can feed back the inverted energy and that it does not switch to isolated operation.
-For situations of isolated operation a supervision device (grid protection) has to be installed - It's not allowed to run the device on AC sources such as generators or UPS equipment.
-It must only be connected to a power grid! - The equipment isn't meant to be operated in private facilities, because it can't sufficiently prevent to interfere with local radio reception (mobile phones, TV etc.)
+The equipment will be damaged, even when completely powered off. - Never connect external power sources to the DC terminal that can generate a higher voltage than the rated voltage of the device! - Never insert a network cable which is connected to Ethernet or its components into the master-slave sockets on the rear side of the device! - The equipment must only be used as intended - The equipment is only approved for use within the connection limits stated on the product label. - ESD regulations must be applied when plugging interface cards or modules into the relative slot

+- Interface cards or modules may only be attached or removed after the device is switched off.
+It's not necessary to open the device. - Always configure the various protecting features against overcurrent, overvoltage etc. for sensitive loads to what the target application requires!